+- 1. Collagen.
+The amino acid composition, the spatial structure.
+Isocollagens.
+Features of the collagen synthesis.
+Intra- and extracellular stages of the collagen "maturation". - 2.
+Elastin.
+Role in the body.
+Features of the primary structure.
+The importance of extracellular stages in the formation of mature elastic tissue. - 3.
+Protein-carbohydrate complexes.
+Principles of classification, biological role, mechanisms of synthesis and degradation. - 4.
+Fibrillar adhesive proteins of extracellular matrix and their functions. - 5.
+Features of the protein composition of the cartilage and bone tissues.
+Non-collagenous proteins, the biological role.

-1. The chemical composition of the tooth (enamel, dentin, cement, pulp) and bone tissue.
+- 6. The chemical composition of the tooth (enamel, dentin, cement, pulp) and bone tissue.
 Collagen and non-collagenous proteins, protein-carbohydrate complexes.
 The mineral component of bone and teeth.
 The chemical composition.
-Hydroxyapatite crystals.

-2. Theories of mineralization of bone tissue and hard tooth tissues.
+Hydroxyapatite crystals. - 7.
+Theories of mineralization of bone tissue and hard tooth tissues.
 The role of organic molecules in the mechanisms of mineralization.
 Stages of isomorphic substitution of elements of the crystal lattice and its role in the formation of apatite crystals.
-Factors influencing on the processes of mineralization.

-3. Ca^{2+} -binding proteins and their role in the body.
+Factors influencing on the processes of mineralization. - 8.
+Ca^{2+} -binding proteins and their role in the body. - 9.
+Oral fluid.

-4. Oral fluid.
 The chemical composition.
 Functions.
 Saliva from the ducts of the salivary glands.
 Unstimulated and stimulated saliva.
 Calcium and phosphate ions of the oral fluid.
-The role of saliva in the processes of enamel remineralization.

-5. Proteins and enzymes of the oral fluid and their role.

-6. "Gingival fluid" and dental liquor, the chemical composition.
-The value for the oral tissues.

-7. Surface formations on the enamel.
-Origin and chemical composition.

-8. Fluorine and its role in life processes.
-Fluorine sources and requirements.

-9. The effect of nutrition on dental health.
+The role of saliva in the processes of enamel remineralization. - 10.
+Proteins and enzymes of the oral fluid and their role. - 11.
+"Gingival fluid" and dental liquor, the chemical composition.
+The value for the oral tissues. - 12.
+Surface formations on the enamel.
+Origin and chemical composition. - 13.
+Fluorine and its role in life processes.
+Fluorine sources and requirements. - 14.
+The effect of nutrition on dental health.
 The role of carbohydrates, proteins, vitamins and trace elements.
 Caries.
 Causes, development mechanism, prevention.

-1. Biological chemistry.
+- 1. Biological chemistry.
 Lecture notes / A. D. Tahanovich [et al.].
-Minsk : BSMU, 2015.
-P. 137-141.

-2. Gubsky, Yu.
+Minsk: BSMU, 2015.
+P. 132-141. - 2.
+Gubsky, Yu.
 Biological chemistry / Yu.
 Gubsky.
 Vinnytsia, 2017.
-P. 415-429.
+P. 415-429; 446-465. - 3.
+Harper's biochemistry / R. K. Murray [et al.].
+26th ed.
+2003.
+P. 535-555. - 4.
+Lecture material.